nikic/PHP-Parser/README.md

 This is a PHP parser written in PHP.
 It's purpose is to simplify static code analysis and manipulation.

 ***Note: This project is work in progress.
-It is known to not function perfectly correct yet.***
+It is known to not function perfectly correct yet (see the "Known Issues" section at the end of this document).***

 Components
 ==========

 This package currently bundles several components:

  * The `Parser` itself
  * A `NodeDumper` to dump the nodes to a human readable string representation
  * A `PrettyPrinter` to translate the node tree back to PHP

 Parser and ParserDebug
 ----------------------